melonproject-archive/documentation/chapters/fund.md

 A public constant specifying the number of seconds that an order will remain active on an exchange.
 This number is added to the order creation date's timestamp to fully specify the order's expiration date. `1 days` is equal to 86400 ( 60 * 60 * 24 ).
 &nbsp;

 #### Modifiers

 `delegateInternal()`

-A modifier which requires that the caller (`msg.sender`) is the current contract `Trading.sol`.
+A modifier which requires that the caller (`msg.sender`) is the current contract `Trading.sol` before the implementing function executes its functionality.
 This ensures that only the current contract can call a function implementing this modifier.
 &nbsp;

 #### Public functions